JudeanPF/judeanpf.github.io/_posts/2015-03-05-deconstructing-jon-stewarts-attack.md

 ---
 layout: post
-title: "Deconstructing Jon Stewart's attack on #Netanyahu Speech"
+title: "Deconstructing Jon Stewart's attack on #NetanyahuSpeech"
 ---

 If any of you tuned in to the [Daily Show](http://thedailyshow.cc.com/full-episodes/hmp9gu/march-3--2015---sigourney-weaver) last night, I'm sure you weren't surprised by the singular focus on Netanyahu and the incredibly childish way in which Jon Stewart deals with his speech.